-“How do I meet single men?” is probably the question I get asked most by my readers.
-I’m not sure I have the answer, but I can offer a big tip I think will drastically increase the chances of getting more dates: PUT YOUR CELL PHONE AWAY!
+“How do I meet single men?” is probably one of the questions I get asked most by my readers.
+I’m not sure I have the answer, but I can offer a big tip I think will drastically increase the chances of getting more dates:

 Let me explain.

-Yesterday I was grocery shopping.
+Recently, I was grocery shopping.
 As I perused each shelf, looking for healthy meal ideas, snacks, and things I thought my kids would like, a woman banged right into my cart.
 I turned around and saw that she was texting.
 She apologized, moved on and continued texting.

 One woman was trying to grocery shop while carrying her crying toddler and texting.
 Another woman was standing in front of the lettuce section laughing and texting for a long time.
 A man was texting at the deli counter while the guy from the store was standing their waiting for him to decide between turkey off the bone and chicken off the bone.
 I couldn’t understand why all these people couldn’t put their phones away and spend 20 minutes quietly shopping.

-About 6 months ago, I started leaving my cell phone in my car while at the grocery store.
+A few years ago, I started leaving my cell phone in my car while at the grocery store.
 The benefit: I can really focus on getting the right foods, learning about new foods, reading labels, and putting recipes in my head and shopping for them right there.

-But since you probably don’t care about me or my shopping habits let me tell you why else it would benefit me (or anyone) to put their freaking cell phone away while grocery shopping.
+But since you probably don’t care about me or my shopping habits let me tell you why else it would benefit me (or anyone) to put their cell phone away while grocery shopping.
 Listen up.

-- It’s a turnoff to the men.
+1. It’s a turnoff to the men.

-- Your pretty face is down so he can’t see it.
+2. Your pretty face is down so he can’t see it.

-- You’re so completely distracted, you won’t notice (or even see) him.
+3. You’re so completely distracted, you won’t notice (or even see) him.

 As time passes and technology and social media continue to get more and more prevalent, I find myself ironically wanting to disconnect more than ever.
 And, I’m not even trying to meet single men!